By Mike Esterday

 Originally contributed to and published by the Forbes Business Council, the foremost growth and networking organization for business owners and leaders.

-Every year around this time, leaders take stock and look ahead at what’s on the horizon.
-With all of these realities in mind, here are some leadership strategies to put you in a position of strength and set your team up for success in 2022 and beyond.
+At the beginning of every year, leaders take stock and look ahead at what’s on the horizon.
+With all of these realities in mind, here are some leadership strategies to put you in a position of strength and set your team up for success.

 Every week brings more reminders of how unique and challenging a time we are living in.
 How and when will things stabilize?
 It’s becoming harder to know which indicators to trust.
 Momentum around the vaccines has been met with increasing concern over Delta and now Omicron.
 Lately, it’s a tough call even among some very smart people about when the pandemic itself will be over.